hannahtrask/cascadia/README.md

 # Style Cascadia

-Style Cascadia is a simple utility for easily chaining multiple CSS style changes on an HTML element in Typescript.
+Style Cascadia is a simple utility for easily chaining multiple CSS style changes on an HTML element written in Typescript.

 ## Installation